teklal/global-services/app/services/_health/health-pss_en.md

 PSS delegates to provide psychosocial support to adults and children within communities affected by acute crises.
 Services include:

-- Assessment
+- Assessment.
-- Volunteer training
+- Volunteer training.
-- Referral to local services
+- Referral to local services.
-- Psychosocial first aid
+- Psychosocial first aid.
-- Child friendly and other safe spaces
+- Child friendly and other safe spaces.
-- Psychosocial Support in Emergencies (PSSiE)
+- Psychosocial Support in Emergencies (PSSiE).

 ## Designed for

 Unit can be deployed within 48 hours upon receiving a deployment request; base of operations can be setup within hours once on site, is self-sufficient for 1 month and can operate for up to 4 months.

 Designed for the provision of support to NS initiating or augmenting PSS activities in communities affected by acute crises such as:

-1. Population movement
+- Population movement.
-2. Natural disaster(s)
+- Natural disaster(s).
-3. Public health emergency
+- Public health emergency.

 ## Personnel

-**Total:** Typically 1-2 people
+**Total:** Typically 1-2 people.

 **Composition:** Deployed team includes one to two psychosocial support delegates.
 Delegates normally have a social work, nursing or psychologist background and IMPACT, ERU and PSS in emergency training.